Why fantasy players should bench Dez Bryant in Week 2

 |1

-Blame Janoris Jenkins, who held Dez Bryant to two receptions in two games last season.
+After shaking a fist at the schedule gods, Janoris Jenkins deserves credit for muting Bryant’s production last week and holding him to two receptions in two games last season.
 Jenkins was quietly the NFL’s best cover corner last season, evidenced by a +50.6 Coverage Rating on PlayerProfiler.com.
 Coverage Rating aggregates pass break-up and yards per target while controlling for target rate.
 Essentially, quarterbacks refused to throw in Jenkins’ direction, and when they did, he prevented receptions and minimized receiving yards.

 |Janoris Jenkins Efficiency Metrics in 2016